hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

 > `ReferenceError: L is not defined`
 >
 > Then shuffle around the order in your script.
 Put the `leaflet.js script` above your custom script!
-> ***

 ### Customizing

 Practice with different tiles, coordinates and zoom levels to make your own base map.

-1. Try to zoom your map to the place where you live or work!
+:white_check_mark: Try to zoom your map to the place where you live or work!

-2. Looking for a specific place to centre on?
+:white_check_mark: Looking for a specific place to centre on?
 Find your coordinates here: [http://www.mapcoordinates.net/en](http://www.mapcoordinates.net/en)

-3. There are many different tile providers!
+:white_check_mark: There are many different tile providers!
 Just copy their code given, replacing your own code starting from `L.tileLayer (... );`

-> ***
 > Another free tile provider is [maps.stamen.com](maps.stamen.com).
 These even provide 3 varieties:
 >
   > * http://tile.stamen.com/toner/{z}/{x}/{y}.png